Last Updated on

 Growing wild hydrangeas

 Smooth hydrangeas are sometimes referred to as wild hydrangeas because of their giant white blooms.
 Smooth hydrangeas are well-regarded for the large, white flowers produced on the shrub.
 When the shrub first blooms you will notice that it takes on a light green hue.
-As the flower begins to mature it transitions from that light green color into a creamy or bright white color.
+As the flower begins to mature it transitions from that light green colour into a creamy or bright white colour.
 There are distinct varieties that you can find such as the Invincibelle spirit which produces pink flowers which naturally turn brown as they age.
 In almost all cases though you will get white flowers.
-Wild hydrangeas differ from the more common mophead hydrangeas in so far as you cannot change the color of the flowers by changing the soil.
-The leaves you get are typically shaped like hearts and they take on a very dark green color.
+Wild hydrangeas differ from the more common mophead hydrangeas in so far as you cannot change the colour of the flowers by changing the soil.
+The leaves you get are typically shaped like hearts and they take on a very dark green colour.

 Smooth hydrangea care

 When you are growing wild hydrangeas be aware of the fact that they prefer acidic soil but not too acidic.
 The mild point of the spectrum is best.
 It is also recommended that you make sure the soil is nutrient-rich.
 You can always add compost to your soil and fertilizer once a year if you would like to keep it happy and healthy.

 The plants need to be in an area that is well-drained.
 The reason for this is to prevent root rot.
 The one thing about which hydrangeas are slightly finicky is water.
 They need to be watered regularly such that the soil is always moist, but the soil can ever dry out nor can it retain water so much so that the roots rot.

 The wild hydrangea does not do well over the summer months without rain so in the middle of summer, you need to make sure that you increase the rate with which you water your plant to keep it growing at its best.